 Mallorca Bike Tour Write a review

-This is an EASY bike tour that can be challenging if you want.
-It features the soft, sublime beauty of Mallorca’s bucolic interior, as well as a brief look at the wild and hilly western coast.
-We mostly cycle through a flat or gently rolling landscape of vineyards, olive groves, and citrus groves sprinkled with charming stone farmhouses and waving palm trees.
+This is an EASY bike tour that can be challenging if you want it to be.
+It features the charming and colourful beauty of the island's bucolic interior, as well as a brief look at the wild and hilly western coast.
+We mostly cycle through a flat or gently rolling landscape of vineyards, olive groves, and citrus trees sprinkled with stone farmhouses and waving palm trees.
 We also delve into the rich history of this complex Spanish island, which had neolithic ruins as well as the remains from centuries of Arab occupation going back to 700 AD.
 Our lodgings are in charming family-run or “boutique” hotels, mostly renovated manor houses that have kept their traditional feel while adding modern touches.
 You’ll love the hospitality of its people, as well as its delicious food and wines.